EU pledges 140 million euros in Ebola aid as West Africa toll tops 2,100

 As of Aug.
 28, the medical charity Medecins Sans Frontieres (MSF) had 156 foreign staff and about 1,700 local personnel at the forefront of the fight against the epidemic.

-The WHO's Jasarevic said the lack of treatment centres was most serious in Liberia, where health officials have been unable to get a true picture of the size of the outbreak.
+The WHO's Jasarevic said the lack of treatment centers was most serious in Liberia, where health officials have been unable to get a true picture of the size of the outbreak.

 "This is where we are having the biggest problem, where people simply don't have somewhere to go," he said.